dreamcatcher-tech/network/Inbox/2025-09-17 0909 resource management on an agent.md

 so the agent is the docker image, and the face is the agent file.

 the docker file boots a standard image that is capable of running faces.

+ultimately once we have git being served over NFS, then it should be one agent per face, really, so this issue goes away. so each new face is a new container, so we never have to worry about resource contention, provided the agent can run a single face.

+how does NFS fit in with coco ? coco NFS ?

+web servers at scale might be handled differently, using dedicated frontage or something ? or have hot agents in a pool ready to be assigned by a router.